 Note: The following information should NOT be substituted for medical advice from your doctor.
 Please consult your physician for information on what will be appropriate for you during your pregnancy.

 Pilates is a form of exercise well-suited to pregnancy and we have been lucky to see many clients through their 9 months at Studio 2 Pilates.
-During a normal, healthy pregnancy, moderate exercise like Pilates is considered to be safe for the foetus.
-In fact, regular exercise can help to prevent varicose veins, haemorrhoids and lower back pain and prepare the body for the physical demands of motherhood.
+During a normal, healthy pregnancy, moderate exercise like Pilates is considered to be safe for the fetus.
+In fact, regular exercise can help to prevent varicose veins, hemorrhoids, and lower back pain and prepare the body for the physical demands of motherhood.
 We structure programs for our pregnant clients with these goals in mind.

 A woman’s body goes through many changes during pregnancy and so we adapt and modify the routine as pregnancy progresses.
 During your first trimester, we may have to adjust your class around fatigue levels.
 Later on, we reduce the demand on your abdominal muscles and also avoid doing exercises on your back because of the pressure of the foetus’s weight.
 We also do lots of work to support your joints which will be taking strain from the weight and also becoming looser due to hormonal changes.